kylehue/rigme/README.md

 </p>

 <p align="center">
   An easy to use and very simple animator web application.
-(This app is only a school project so don't expect too much from it)
+(This app is an experimental project so don't expect too much from it)
 </p>

 <p align="center">